Mary Ann Harris Gay: Biography

-Another project was to fund the reburial to a new cemetery of the 1,750 Confederate dead from the Battle of Franklin, including her brother who had died there.
-Gay traveled to Texas, where she raised several thousand dollars to support the creation of McGavock Confederate Cemetery.
+Gay also helped raise funds for the establishment of McGavock Confederate Cemetery to accommodate the reburial of the 1,750 Confederate soldiers who died at the Battle of Franklin, including her brother.
 The funds were enough to enclose the cemetery with an iron fence and gate, which was marked with a plaque with her name.
 She also successfully campaigned for a memorial to Alexander H. Stephens at his grave at Liberty Hall.

 Gay reprinted her book Prose and Poetry (1858) after the war and marketed it "aggressively" in order to support her family.
 The book came to the attention of Mark Twain, who quoted it "with disdain" in Chapter 21 of The Adventures of Tom Sawyer (1876).
 He wrote that Gay's work was "after the school-girl pattern."

-In 1892 Gay published her war memoir Life in Dixie During the War based on her memories, her half-sister Missouria's journal, and letters from her half-brother Thomas.
+In 1892, Gay published Life in Dixie During the War based on her memories, her half-sister Missouria's journal, and letters from her half-brother Thomas.
 Covering the years from 1861 through 1865, it became her best-known work.
-It influenced Margaret Mitchell's novel Gone With the Wind (1936); some scenes are drawn "directly from Gay's memoir".
+It influenced Margaret Mitchell's novel Gone With the Wind (1936), with some scenes being drawn "directly from Gay's memoir".

 Gay also wrote a novel, The Transplanted: A Story of Dixie Before the War (1907), with an introduction by Walter Neale, the New York publisher.
 It opens in the 1840s on a Mississippi plantation owned by a man of Scots descent.

-Historians have explored the important role of planter and middle-class women in creating the memory and history of the Civil War.
+Historians have explored the important role of planter and middle-class women in creating the memory and history of the American Civil War.
 For instance, the United Daughters of the Confederacy had organized, initially to raise funds to get the Confederate dead decently buried in cemeteries.
 They also raised money to erect monuments to the war and their dead.
-In addition, by the late 19th century, its leaders encouraged Southern women such as Gay to publish their memoirs and other writings about the war, in order to tell their side of the conflict.
-They helped them find publishers, and also began to influence the content of textbooks.
-It was the beginning of formation of Southern memory about the war, the "Lost Cause", and a view that excluded slavery as basic to the conflict.
+In addition, by the late 19th century, its leaders encouraged Southern women such as Gay to publish their memoirs and other writings about the war, in order to perpetuate the myth of the Lost Cause of the Confederacy, which denies that slavery was a central cause of the Civil War.

 Gay never married.
-After the death of her sister Missouria in 1909, Gay began to suffer from dementia in her old age.
+After the death of her sister Missouria in 1910, Gay began to suffer from dementia in her old age.
 She was committed to the Georgia State Sanitarium in 1915, where she died on November 21, 1918.
 She is buried in Decatur Cemetery.